reeflective/team/README.md

-teamserver listen --host localhost --persistent teamserver listen --host 172.10.0.10 --port 32333 --persistent teamserver status                                                   # Prints the saved listeners, configured loggers, databases, etc.
+teamserver listen --host localhost --persistent teamserver listen --host 172.10.0.10 --port 32333 --persistent teamserver status                                                   # Prints the saved listeners, configured loggers, databases, etc. teamserver daemon --host localhost --port 31337                     # Blocking: serves all persistent listeners and a main one at localhost:31337

 # 3 - Export and enable a systemd service configuration for the teamserver.
 teamserver systemd                                                  # Use default host, port and listener stacks.